5jt/primes/part1.md

 ### Fewer right arguments to `mod`

 That’s a long right argument to `mod`.
-We can reduce it in two ways.
+We can shorten it in two ways.

-First, if `x` has any divisors, any larger than its square root must be paired with another smaller than its square root.
+First, if `X` has any divisors, any larger than its square root must be paired with another smaller than its square root.
 If we find no divisors in `n floor sqrt X`, then `X` is prime.

 ```q
 q)(i; {not 0 in x mod 1 _ n floor sqrt x}each i)